txt/fse16/doc/review1.md

 - MdAR = median magnitude residual
 - Pred(N) = percent of examples where AR < N%
       - e.g. Pred(30)
+- SA = `1 - (MdAR/ baseline)` where the baseline is the the MdAR after doing the simplest possible estimation; e.g. set expected to the median value of all the perfromance scores

 ### Multiple Numeric Goals